 Question 2: Why go with a geothermal system over a traditional option?

-Beyond the eco-friendliness factors, geothermal systems do not produce greenhouse gasses, carbon dioxide, or carbon monoxide.
+Beyond the eco-friendliness factors, geothermal heating & cooling systems do not produce greenhouse gasses, carbon dioxide, or carbon monoxide.
 In fact, a geothermal system can reduce a carbon footprint by as much as 50 percent, based on EPA estimates.
 They’re also extremely safe because there are no storage tanks, open flames or flammable fuel involved.
 Additionally, underground piping is fusion-welded to prevent leaks, and is protected from Indiana’s seasonal elements.
 Piping can also last up to 50 years, and with no outside air compressors, the system is quiet, and you have more space for other uses.

 Question 3: How much money can I save on a geothermal system?